GUIDELINES FOR PREPARING A CLUB RUN

 - This does not need to be a Google map marked with rally-like driver instructions.
 At its simplest it could be a paragraph with the basic route; approximate distance(s); stopping points; the final destination; and whether it will be in Convoy (see below) or individual pace.
 Check with the Social Secretary or one of the Committee if you need advice.

 - For straightforward runs, Group Leaders and Tail-End-Charlie only may require a hardcopy.
 (Be sure to provide your nominated Tail-end-Charlie with the route before the day to allow him/her to be prepared.)

 - The Run could be split into two or more sections, i.e. start location to morning tea and morning tea to destination.

 - The Run could be split into two or more groups (about 10) of cars for ease of management – particularly in high density traffic/metro areas.

 - Google maps can be useful.
 If you do prepare them, the URL address can be posted on the Run Flyer for members to download.

-- Forward details in the form of this ‘Flyer’ to the Social Secretary for posting on the Club Web Site and for e-mailing to members.
+- Forward details in the form of this ‘Flyer’ to the Events Secretary for posting on the Club Web Site and for e-mailing to members.
 If your typing skills are limited, then the Social Secretary or Webmaster will be more than happy to assist you in devising the flyer.

 Prior to the Day

 - Check this web page map for road works and traffic delays

-- Print enough copies of the run sheet; however, if you have e-mailed the route, Members should be prompted to download and bring the instructions with them.
+- Print enough copies of the run sheet; however, it is easier to e-mail the route beforehand and prompt participants to download and bring the instructions with them.

 - As you will be the lead for the first group, it is best to have a CB radio.
 Liaise with the Social Secretary if you do not have one.

 On the Day